 Mineral Enhancer

-Hard Water, Soft Water, and What to Do in Your Area
+Hard Water, Soft Water: What to Do in Your Area

 For a broader comparison of ionizer performance considerations across brands, see our Kangen vs Tyent vs Alpha water ionizer comparison.

-What the Science Actually Says About Ionizers and Water Quality
+What the Science Actually Says About Water Ionizers and Water Quality

-For the full picture of what ionized water’s antioxidant properties mean for your health, our water ionizer benefits guide covers the peer-reviewed literature.
+For the full picture of what ionized water's antioxidant properties mean for your health, our hydrogen water benefits guide covers the peer-reviewed literature.

 Your Actionable Checklist Before You Buy Any Water Ionizer

-1. βœ… What is my local water TDS?
-Get a free TDS meter, or check your utility’s annual water quality report
+What is my local water TDS?
+Get a free TDS meter, or check your utility's annual water quality report (required by law to be publicly available).

-2. βœ… Does this ionizer include an activated carbon pre-filter?
-This is the primary defense against DBPs
+Does this ionizer include an activated carbon pre-filter?
+This is the primary defense against DBPs — the real science behind the "Di/Tri-Compound" scare.

-3. βœ… Is a scale inhibitor available for my hard water area?
-Essential for TDS above 300 ppm
+Is a scale inhibitor available for my hard water area?
+Essential for TDS above 300 ppm — and the solution is the same regardless of brand.

-4. βœ… What is the ionizer’s power output (watts per plate)?
-This drives Hβ‚‚ and ORP output more than plate count alone
+What is the ionizer's power output (watts per plate)?
+This drives H₂ and ORP output more than plate count alone — and more than brand name.

-5. βœ… Is Hβ‚‚ concentration independently tested and documented?
-Marketing claims are not the same as independent verification
+Is H₂ concentration independently tested and documented?
+Marketing claims are not the same as independent verification.
+Ask for certified H₂ output data.

 FAQ: Does a Water Ionizer Work In Your Area?